Fau818/fau-tools/README.md

 fau_tools.TaskRunner(model, train_loader, test_loader, loss_function, optimizer, total_epoch, exp_path="MNIST").train()
 ```

-Now, we can run the python file, and the training process will be visualized, just like the following picture.
+Now, we can run the python script, and the training process will be visualized as the following picture.

 ![training_visualization](github_attachment/training_visualization.png)

 > Three files named `best.pth`, `scalars.csv` and `exp_info.txt` will be saved.
 >
-> The first file is the trained model.
+> The first file is the weight of trained model.
 >
-> The second file records scalar value changes in the training process, which you can use matplotlib to visualize it.
+> The second file records scalar value changes in the training process.
 >
-> The third file saves some information about the experiment.
+> The third file saves information about the experiment.

 ---

 The above is the primary usage of this tool, but there are also some other snazzy features, which will be introduced later.
+[TODO]

 ## END